KTH-RPL/DeFlow/README.md

 Task: Scene Flow Estimation in Autonomous Driving.

-📜 2024/07/24: Merging all scene flow code to a codebase to update one general repo only.
-This repo will save DeFlow README and [cluster slurm files](assets/slurm).
+📜 2025/02/18: Merging all scene flow code to a codebase to update one general repo only.
+This repo still saved DeFlow README and [cluster slurm files](assets/slurm).

 🤗 2024/11/18 16:17: Update model and demo data download link through HuggingFace, personally I found that `wget` from the HuggingFace link is much faster than Zenodo.